Refinancing with Laurel Road

 |Loan type||Designed for||Requires a credit check?||Interest rates||Loan fee|

 If federal loans aren’t enough to cover your education expenses, you can also consider private student loans.
-These loans require a credit check, so you may need to find a cosigner if your credit history is bad or limited.
+Like direct PLUS, these loans require a credit check, so you may need to find a cosigner with strong credit if your credit history is poor or limited.

 Check out these and other private student lenders to determine if one is the right choice for you.